oVirt/ovirt-site/source/documentation/install-guide/chap-Adding_a_Host_to_the_oVirt_Engine.html.md

     * Enter the root user's password to use password authentication.

-    * Alternatively, copy the key displayed in the **SSH PublicKey** field to `/root/.ssh/authorized_keys` on the host to use public key authentication.
+    * Alternatively, copy the key displayed in the **SSH PublicKey** field to **/root/.ssh/authorized_keys** on the host to use public key authentication.

 6. Click the **Advanced Parameters** button to expand the advanced host settings.

-    a.
-Optionally disable automatic firewall configuration.
+    * Optionally disable automatic firewall configuration.

-    b.
-Optionally disable use of JSON protocol.

-    c.
-Optionally add a host SSH fingerprint to increase security.
+    * Optionally add a host SSH fingerprint to increase security.
 You can add it manually, or fetch it automatically.

 7. Optionally configure power management, where the host has a supported power management card.
 For information on power management configuration, see "Host Power Management Settings Explained" in the [Administration Guide](/documentation/admin-guide/administration-guide/).